Forward Solver¶

 Initialization and Run¶

-We can now initialize the Eikonax Solver
+We can now initialize the Eikonax Solver object and invoke its run method,

 eikonax_solver = solver.Solver(mesh_data, solver_data, initial_sites)